ibudasov/reflectje/README.md

 We are going to store very sensitive private data, so we have to think about encryption or other measures of guarding privacy.

 This project could be a good place to investigate and implement GDPR things.

+# tech overview
+Structurally project will be separated to API and Frontend.
+My intention, as a backend guy, is to implement CQRS, so the frontend will be kept as simple as possible.

+The project will have a lot of business logic, which must be covered by tests.
+In this case Acceptance tests are needed, and for implementing them I've chosen Behat.
+ATDD must be the way to go.

 # technologies
 - CQRS + DDD